albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

 ONBUILD RUN rm -f .env
 ```

-One thing to know is that onbuild images have a custom docker tag.
-For example
+One thing to know about **onbuild** images is that they _always_ have a custom
-if our Ruby 2.2.2 image is named `ruby` with a tag of `2.2.2` the onbuild image
+docker tag with `-onbuild` in it.
+For example if our Ruby 2.2.2 image is named
-should be tagged `2.2.2-onbuild`.
+`ruby` with a tag `2.2.2` the onbuild image should be tagged `2.2.2-onbuild`.

+## Recommendation

+As a closing thought Docker images can be striped down as much as you'd like,
+the only issue with this is building all images when an image in the lower stage
+changes.
+I recommend using a Makefile of a script to do this.

+Thanks for reading!

 [docker-registry-ruby]: https://registry.hub.docker.com/search?q=ruby&searchfield=
 [ruby-build]: https://github.com/sstephenson/ruby-build